top of page

 Shaft Trophy

-Played during the Men’s Club Championship - Class C – 27 Holes; Gross Score (3rd and 4th weekends in August)
+Played during the Men’s Club Championship - Class C – 27 Holes; Gross Score

 For many years only a small number of men competed annually for the Class C Championship.
 In order to encourage greater participation, in 1970, three of the winners of this class: Tom Havill (1971), Don Joyce (1970) and Keith Farquharson (1972), donated the Shaft Trophy for Senior Ordinary Members with a Class C Handicap.
 Originally a match play tournament, the Trophy is now awarded for the low gross score on 27 holes played over 3 days.
-In 1981 a new base made of cherry wood from the Cockhill property as added.
+In 1981 a new base made of cherry wood from the Cockhill property was added.

 Jeanne Jones Trophy

-Played during the Men’s Club Championship - Class D – 27 Holes; Gross Score (3rd and 4th weekends in August)
+Played during the Men’s Club Championship - Class D – 27 Holes; Gross Score

 This class in the Men’s Club Championship was established in 1985 with a plaque as a trophy, the first winner being D. MacDonald.
 Later Ray Jones wished to donate a trophy in memory of his mother, Jeanne Jones, an ardent golfer.
 An old trophy the club had, the 1925 Club Championship Cup was refurbished and first presented in 1989 to Bill Osterman, that year’s winner.